AnCoSONG/fontpapersupp/README.md

-# Font Copilot Supplementary
+# Font Copilot Supplementary Material

-This repo stores ...
+This is AI Song, an open-source Chinese font created through human-AI collaboration and uploaded for review.
+This font is still under refinement, and we will continually update it.